 Given the unhappiness and cost that a toxic environment engenders, it is perhaps puzzling that organizations – even countries – continue to appoint narcissistic leaders with remarkable frequency.
 This might be explained by the fact that intensely self-interested leaders tend to make a powerful impression, precisely because of their self-obsession and self-adulation.
 They take all credit and guiltlessly shift blame to others.

-Our Western “X-Factor” world continues to champion extroverted characteristics as “leadership”, promoting charisma, aggression, and confidence at the expense of quieter characteristics.
+Our Western X-Factor world continues to champion extroverted characteristics as leadership, promoting charisma, aggression, and confidence at the expense of quieter characteristics.
 This is despite brilliant work highlighting the excellence that introverts can bring.
-Their depth, thoughtfulness, and persistence are arguably more valuable in an executive suite than over-energised superficiality.
+Their depth, thoughtfulness, and persistence are arguably more valuable in an executive suite than over-energized superficiality.
 At Leaders, we are very clear that leadership has much less to do with style and everything to do with the character.

 What is the Future for Phenomenal Leadership?

-Leaders that neutralise toxicity will invest time and financial resources in:
+Leaders that neutralize toxicity will invest time and financial resources in:

-- Rewarding good attitude as well as great results.
-Penalising bad attitude regardless of results;
+Rewarding a good attitude as well as great results.
+Penalizing bad attitude regardless of results;

-- Happiness.
-Not working on happiness makes any organisation unhappy.
+Happiness.
+Not working on happiness makes any organization unhappy.

 Jim Collins, leadership expert and author of Good to Great (William Collins, 2001), argues that the best leaders will: